GLOBAL MARKETS-China stocks rout stings world equities, commodities

 By Michael Connor

-NEW YORK, July 27 (Reuters) - The biggest rout in Chinese shares in eight years stoked concerns over slowing growth in the world’s No. 2 economy on Monday, knocking down global equities and the prices of key commodities.
+NEW YORK, July 27 (Reuters) - The biggest rout in Chinese shares in eight years stoked concerns on Monday over slowing growth in the world’s No. 2 economy, knocking down global equities and the prices of key commodities.

-The dollar eased on safety bidding for other major currencies and the euro topped $1.11 for the first time in two weeks, supported by strong German business sentiment data.
+The dollar eased on safety bidding for other major currencies.
+The euro topped $1.11 for the first time in two weeks, boosted further by strong German business sentiment data.

-Wall Street ended down on the worries over China’s slowing growth, crystallized by a stunning 8.5 percent fall in Shanghai shares that also rattled equity markets in Europe and Asia.
+Wall Street was down on worries over China’s slowing growth, crystallized by a stunning 8.5 percent fall in shares in Shanghai that also rattled equity markets in Europe and Asia.

 China’s top securities regulator quickly said the government would continue to buy shares to stabilize the stock market as an unprecedented rescue plan already in place appeared to be sputtering.